dkushner/ore-infinium/README.md

 * Water...and I'd also like to make it pressure based, but that's going to be a lot more work as well
 * Weather system
 * Chunk Loading.
-Presently Ore Chasm just loads the whole map into memory.
+Presently Ore Infinium just loads the whole map into memory.
 Currently this isn't much of an issue, but with larger worlds and assets, it could turn into something to think about.